gogap/logrus_mate/README.md

             "mate.conf", // { mike {formatter.name = "text"} }
         ),
         logrus_mate.ConfigProvider(
-            &logrus_mate.HOCONConfigProvider{}, // this is defualt provider if you did not configurate ),
+            &config.HOCONConfigProvider{}, // this is defualt provider if you did not configurate ),
     )